mitranim/wordplay/readme.md

 whorrior (hoe conqueror)

-ass-signment (has your ass marked | has your ass slaphanded to you)
+ass-signment (marks your ass for beating)

 pieceful (resting in pieces)

 worning (a tiresome, obsolete warning)

-memestress (a lady who spends too much time on the internet?)
+memestress (lady who spends too much time on the internet?)

 memester (semester of memorising)